 ATTENDANCE IS MANDATORY FOR ALL REGISTERED AND WAITLIST STUDENTS

 NEW STUDENT InfoThe Dental Assisting facility clinic contains ten state-of-the-art dental operatories and five x-ray operatories where traditional and digital x-ray techniques are taught.
 The dental laboratory contains thirty work stations fully equipped with instruments.
 Classes begin every semester with two instructors assigned to every thirty students.
-The recommendations for entering students include a CPR Certificate, Reading and Writing Level 2, the Hepatitis B Vaccination, and TB test.
+A CPR Certificate for Healthcare Providers, Reading and Writing Level 2. the Hepatitis B Vaccinations, and a current TB test are recommended BEFORE the first day of class.

 BE ADVISED: Dental Assisting is an intense, full-time, fast-moving curriculum and requires a CONSIDERABLE student commitment.